-Whether or not the American Express Platinum fee represents value for money long-term depends on how many of the card benefits you will use, although you can cancel for a pro-rata fee refund at any point.
+Whether or not the American Express Platinum fee represents value for money long-term depends on how many of the card benefits you will use.
 I have had a Platinum card since 1999 and can justify the cost based on how we use the travel benefits, especially the travel insurance, car hire insurance and the Fine Hotels & Resorts programme.

-Remember that the sign-up bonus of 30,000 Membership Rewards points is the largest bonus of any personal points card on the market.
-It would convert into 30,000 Avios or Virgin Points for example.
-If you converted the Avios points into Nectar points, you would have £240-worth.
+Remember that the sign-up bonus of 40,000 Membership Rewards points is the largest bonus of any personal points card on the market.
+It would convert into 40,000 Avios or Virgin Points for example.
+If you converted the Avios points into Nectar points, you would have £265-worth.